-Katherine Oliver, age 53, has been a director on our board since November 3, 2015.
+Katherine Oliver, age 54, has been a director on our board since November 3, 2015.
 Ms. Oliver brings over 25 years of media and entertainment experience to her appointment.
 She is known for her innovative branding strategies, business development expertise, creativity, and an unparalleled understanding and commitment to customer service.
 Ms. Oliver is a founding Principal at the global philanthropic consulting firm Bloomberg Associates, which was established by former New York City Mayor Michael Bloomberg to help improve the lives of citizens in cities around the world.
 Ms. Oliver oversees the media and technology portfolio, advising mayors and international civic leaders on economic development and public communications strategies and helping them harness the power of media and technology to improve government services.
 Ms. Oliver also advises a diverse range of corporate, cultural and non-profit organizations, including Bloomberg L.P., on cutting-edge content creation and marketing strategies.
-From 2002 to 2013, Ms. Oliver served under Mayor Bloomberg as New York City's Commissioner of Media & Entertainment Media & Entertainment.
+Ms. Oliver also sits on the board of directors for 1-800-Flowers.com, Inc. From 2002 to 2013, Ms. Oliver served under Mayor Bloomberg as New York City's Commissioner of Media & Entertainment.
 During her tenure, New York's media and entertainment industry saw its strongest growth in history, supporting 130,000 jobs and generating direct spending of \$7.1 billion annually.
 Prior to her appointment as Commissioner, Ms. Oliver was the General Manager of Bloomberg Radio & Television.